bsalter/zombietranslator/readme.md

 16. Expects translate to translate rrrrRr back to u
 17. Expects translate to translate r or R to RR except at end of word
 18. Expects translate to translate RR back to r except at end of word
-19. Expects translate to translate a or A by itself to hra
+19. Expects translate to translate a or A to hra
 20. Expects translate to translate hra to a
 21. Expects translate to translate r at end of word to rh
 22. Expects translate to translate rh back to r